AutoFlowResearch/SmartPeak/docs/guide/tutorials.rst

 #. sequence.csv
 	This file contains information about all the injections in the data set and their values, fields such as `sample_name` and `original_filename` refer to the files names stored in the `mzML` folder.
+	Please note that information in the sequence that are not required for some workflows are left empty.
 	The header including a sample entry is shown below:

 	.. table:: parameters.csv Headers